 If you want strangers to cooperate — all races, all sexes, all genders, all people — allow full freedom of exchange and the legally protected right to keep in full the fruits of that exchange.

-The day after this article appeared in the Las Vegas Tribune, the University of Nevada Las Vegas and their award-winning newspaper, Scarlet & Gray, also ran a brief article, which mentioned the mysterious petal-shaped confetti as well.
-This article even showed four clear photographs of the leaflets and what they contained:
+The day after this article appeared in the Las Vegas Tribune, the University of Nevada Las Vegas and their award-winning newspaper, Scarlet & Gray, also ran a brief article, which mentioned as well the mysterious petal-shaped confetti.
+This article even showed four clear photographs of several leaflets and what was written upon them:

 Individualism is the act of each person taking on the responsibility of thinking for herself.
 Individualism does not mean rebelliousness or non-cooperation.
 Individualism is not “rugged.”
 Individualism means voluntary, consensual human action, with which it is synonymous, as distinguished from coercion, compulsion, force.
 Individualism is not atomistic.
 It is not a hatred of societies or families, nor is it isolationistic.
 It’s not in opposition to societal cooperation, but the antonym of that.
 Individualism is nothing more or less than this: the full espousal of consensual, voluntary human action, as against state coercion.
 Individualism rests upon the principle of choice — specifically, the voluntary choices and actions of each individual person, versus action that is government coerced.